sheracore/pythonchallende_solutions/README.md

 ## Dynamic programming vs Recursive difference
 ![Recursive steps](pics/2.jpg)

+## The best solution in Dynamming programming is bottom up solution

 ## When should I solve this problem with dynamic programming?”
 ### We should use dynamic programming for problems that are between *tractable *and *intractable *problems.